 Remember Patience?
 The Long Road to Success

 This is an example of successful cold email example.
 Patience and ability to adapt to each response to guide the receiver through a positive experience is a desired situation.

 2. Video Embedded in Email – Perfect Outreach Prospect

-Madelaine Milani, talks about sales (and cold sales) more than networking and promotion outreach.
+Sales prospecting is difficult.
+Madelaine Milani, talks about the sales process (and cold sales) more than networking and promotion outreach.
 The core idea is actually innovative and useful.
 In case you’re a charismatic writer with innovative ideas, you can record yourself and get the attention of the influencers you’re reaching out to.

 |The body should lead the recipient to watch the video, driving more watches and getting your message both seen and heard.|